pallets-eco/flask-security-3.0/docs/features.rst

 will become invalid.
 A new token will need to be retrieved using the user's new password.

-Two Factor Authentication
+Two-factor Authentication
 -------------------------
-Two factor authentication is enabled by generating time-based one time passwords (Tokens).
+Two-factor authentication is enabled by generating time-based one time passwords (Tokens).
 The tokens are generated using the users totp secret, which is unique per user, and is generated both on first login, and when changing the two-factor method.(Doing this causes the previous totp secret to become invalid) The token